bob-beck/cabinfevertargets/README.md

 For current output using simplistic target scaling, see the [samples](samples) directory

-For current output using target scaling by scoring area accounting forbullet diameter, see the [bullet_width_scaled_samples](bullet_width_scaled_samples) directory.
+For current output using target scaling by scoring area accounting for bullet diameter, see the [bullet_width_scaled_samples](bullet_width_scaled_samples) directory.
 (This directory uses a bullet width of 8mm for div 1, 2, 3, and 7, 12 mm for div 4 and 5, and 6mm for div 6)

-(normally we would not keep anything like a bunch of thesepregenerated files aroud, this is just for testing.)
+(normally we would not keep anything like a bunch of these pregenerated files aroud, this is just for testing.)

 The code for the program that does this is in the [src](src) directory if you are inclined to read or fiddle with it.